dondido/express-mongoose-passport-token-login/README.md

 By employing the practice of progressive enhancement the app honours accessibility while taking advantage of cutting edge technology.
 It’s the best of both worlds.

+## Prerequisites

+* MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) - Since this project is scaffolded with mongoose, we need mongoDB to be installed and have the `mongod` process running.

 ## Installation